Canadian royal symbols: Clothing and jewellery

-The monarch also owns various jewellery pieces that are distinctively Canadian, such as two maple leaf brooches, one made from pink and yellow precious gems and the other from diamonds.
-The diamond maple leaf brooch was originally owned by Queen Elizabeth, the Queen Mother, and was first worn by the Queen on her 1951 tour of Canada, when she was still Princess Elizabeth.
-She has lent it to the Duchess of Cornwall (now the Queen Consort) and the Duchess of Cambridge (now the Princess of Wales) for their tours of Canada.
+The monarch also owns various jewellery pieces that are distinctively Canadian, such as two maple leaf brooches.
+The diamond Maple Leaf Brooch was originally owned by Queen Elizabeth, given to her by her husband, King George VI, in advance of their tour of Canada in 1939.
+The Queen subsequently lent it to her daughter, Princess Elizabeth, Duchess of Edinburgh, for her 1951 tour of Canada.
+The younger Elizabeth inherited the brooch upon becoming queen in 1952 and continued to wear it while in Canada or, for instance, sitting for an official Canadian portrait.
+She also lent the jewellery piece to the Duchess of Cornwall (now the Queen) and the Duchess of Cambridge (now the Princess of Wales) for their tours of Canada.

-To mark Queen Elizabeth II's 65th year as Queen of Canada and the 150th anniversary of Canadian Confederation, she was at Canada House presented by Governor General David Johnston with the Sapphire Jubilee Snowflake Brooch.
-Designed as a companion to the diamond maple leaf brooch, the piece was made by Hillberg and Berk of Saskatchewan and consists of sapphires from a cache found in 2002 on Baffin Island by brothers Seemeega and Nowdluk Aqpik.
-The Saskatchewan Tourmaline Brooch was also made by Hillberg and Berk and gifted to the Queen in 2013 by the Lieutenant Governor of Saskatchewan Vaughn Solomon Schofield.
+To mark Queen Elizabeth II's 65th year as Queen of Canada and the 150th anniversary of Canadian Confederation, Governor General David Johnston presented the Queen, at Canada House, with the Sapphire Jubilee Snowflake Brooch.
+Designed as a companion to the diamond Maple Leaf Brooch, the piece was made by Hillberg and Berk of Saskatchewan and consists of sapphires from a cache found in 2002 on Baffin Island by brothers Seemeega and Nowdluk Aqpik.

+The Saskatchewan Tourmaline Brooch was also made by Hillberg and Berk and gifted to the Queen in 2013 by the Lieutenant Governor of Saskatchewan, Vaughn Solomon Schofield.
 It has an asymmetrical geometric floral design and is made of white gold set with Madagascar tourmalines, diamonds, and a single freshwater pearl.

-The government of the Northwest Territories had the Polar Bear Brooch made for the then-Duchess of Cambridge, and matching cufflinks for the then-Duke of Cambridge, in 2011.
+The government of the Northwest Territories had the Polar Bear Brooch made for the then-Duchess of Cambridge and matching cufflinks for the then-Duke of Cambridge, in 2011.
 Created by Harry Winston, the brooch features 4.5 carat of pavé-set diamonds in platinum; 302 diamonds in total, all mined at the local Diavik Diamond Mine.
 The cufflinks consist of 390 diamonds, weighing 2.48 carat total.